rustymagnet3000/c_tidy_file_read/c_tidy_file_read/README.md

     •    Print chars to stdout
     •    Pads the read lines
     •    Times the operations
+    •    Used pthreads during the file read operation
     •    Regex of filename and menu-option

+### Bugs
+    •    When I set the boundary too long
+    •   I have a fixed size of possible structs at 10000

 ### Interesting APIs, types and structs
     Time ->  time_t struct, strftime
     div_t   -> useful for a division (you get the quotient and remainder as int values) Added qsort to sort a const array before use Calloc instead of Malloc
-    Memset for repeating characters
+    Realloc to trim down a dynamically generated number of Structs Memset for repeating characters
+    Function pointers in pthreads code

 ### Learnings